xyzpw/pharmacokinetics-module/README.md

     bioavailability=0.99,
     t12=4.5,
     t12abs=7/60,
-    time_elapsed=6
+    elapsed=6
 )
 ```
 This above code follows the formula:

 $\frac{F \cdot D \cdot k_a}{Vd(k_a - k_e)}(e^{-k_e \cdot t} - e^{-k_a \cdot t})$

-Alternatively, `dose_interval` can be used if the drug is taken at intervals, this will use the formula:
+Alternatively, `interval` can be used if the drug is taken at intervals, this will use the formula:

 $\Large{\frac{F \cdot D \cdot k_a}{Vd(k_a - k_e)}(\frac{e^{-k_e \cdot t}}{1 - e^{-k_e \cdot \tau}} - \frac{e^{-k_a \cdot t}}{1 - e^{-k_a \cdot \tau}})}$